derekrdm95/airbnb_seattle_post/README.md

 This repo is a great opportunity for me to try as a data scientist, completing the **Cross-Industry Standard Process for Data Mining (CRISP-DM)** (Business Understanding, Data Understanding, Prepare Data, Data Modeling, Evaluate the Results, Deploy)

-The dataset was introduced by Udacity - Data Scientest NanoDegree.
+The dataset was introduced by **Udacity - Data Scientest NanoDegree**.
 It is a one-year Seattle Airbnb home listing data in 2016, which includes the listing price of the housing, and its housing information and review.

 ***Three questions were defined and answered in our analysis***